zgetro/woocommerce-catalog-enquiry/readme.txt

 * Initial version release.

 == Upgrade Notice ==
+= 2.2.0 =
+* Fix - Some notice message is fixed in this version.
+* Feature - "Variation product" support added in this version.

 = 2.1.0 =
 * Multiple admin email address can be added for getting enquiry mail
 * Settings panel is added to customize catelog enquiry button